-Growing up to work in the body of Christ is God’s calling for our way of life and spiritual work.
-Our goal being to attain mature adulthood and the full standard of development in Christ.
+To work in the body of Christ is God’s calling for our way of life and spiritual work.
+Our goal is to attain mature adulthood and the full standard of development in Christ and work properly.
 In the first 3 chapters of Ephesians, Paul tells what God has planned, did and is doing for His saints in the body of Christ.
 In the rest of Ephesians, he explains how we are to be doers of the word and be to the praise of God’s glory (Eph 1:12).

 Paul concludes chapter 3 with this doxology, “Now to Him who by the power working in us can do far, far more than anything we ask or imagine, to Him be glory in the church and in Christ Jesus to all ages forever.
 Amen” (Eph 3:20-21).
 He begins chapter 4 by urging us to live worthy of the way of life with which we have been called.